mthgh/Enron-POI-Detector-Udacity-Intro-to-Machine-Learning-Final-Project-/README.md

    DecisionTreeClassifier()       sf1        0.858       0.246       0.340       0.286       0.316
 ----------------------------------------------------------------------------------------------------
 </pre>
 Note that both f1 and f2 were calculated, with f1 measure the balance between precision and recall and f2 weighs recall higher than precision.
-In this specific POI identifier, we would like to weigh recall higher than precsion, because we want to be able to identify all real POIs, even if the sacrifice is that we might identify some innocent people as POI (because we will always further check on them to see if they commited crime).
+In this specific POI identifier, we would like to weigh recall higher than precision, because we want to be able to identify all real POIs, even if the sacrifice is that we might identify some innocent people as POI (because we will always further check on them to see if they committed crime).
 The bottom line is that we don't want to miss any real POIs as innocent people.
 That's why we care about f2 score.

 Several conclusions could be drawn from the above classifier screening.
 (1) sf2 and sf3 perform better than sf1 in almost all cases. sf3 is slightly better than sf2 in many cases.
 (2) GaussianNB, AdaBoostClassifier and DecisionTreeClassifier perform better than other three classifiers in that they give all scores better than 0.3.
-(3) SVC and KNN are inferior than others, giving low precision, recall, f1 and f2 in most cases.
+(3) SVC and KNN are inferior to others, giving low precision, recall, f1 and f2 in most cases.
 Although the best precision was obtained from combination of SVC and sf3 (precision=1), the recall is pretty low (recall=0.005), meaning FP=0 (precision=TP/(TP+FP)=1), but FN is much larger than TP (recall=TP/(TP+FN)=0.005, FN=199TP).
 In another word, in this algorithm, almost all real POI were identified as non-POI.
 It is not a effective algorithm at all.
 (4) it could be noted that in all cases, the accuracy is high (larger than 0.8), that doesn't mean the algorithm is good, because accuracy is not a very effective measure for skewed classification (much smaller number of POI than non-POI).

-Based on the result, AdaBoostClassifier was choosen for further tuning.
-AdaBoost is an ensembled method works by fitting a sequence of weak learners on repeatedly modified versions of the data.
-While random forest works good for complex systems to reduce variance, AdaBoost usually works well on weak systems to reduce bias.
+Based on the result, AdaBoostClassifier was chosen for further tuning.
+AdaBoost is an ensemble method works by fitting a sequence of weak learners on repeatedly modified versions of the data.
+While random forest works well for complex systems to reduce variance, AdaBoost usually works well on weak systems to reduce bias.
 Considering the small amount of samples in Enron dataset and the highly skewed class, AdaBoost seems like a good choice.
-Also, AdaBoost performs good in initial screeening of algorithms.
+Also, AdaBoost performs well in initial screening of algorithms.

 The parameters tuned in AdaBoostClassifier are 'base_estimator' and 'n_estimators'. 'n_estimators' with value 30, 50, 80 and 100 were evaluated. 'base_estimator' with value 'None' and 'DecisionTreeClassifier' were evaluated, since 'DecisionTreeClassifier' itself gives good result.
 Furthermore, "min_samples_split" and "max_features" in 'DecisionTreeClassifier' were evaluated with value 2, 5, 8, and 0.5, 0.8, 1.0, respectively.
 The evaluation method used is still the cross validation method talked above.
 Classifiers which give the best accuracy, best precision, best recall, best f1 and best f2 were obtained as below.
 <pre>